 - (1) the student's failure to perform satisfactorily on the assessment instrument; - (2) the accelerated instruction program to which the student is assigned; and - (3) the possibility that the student might be retained at the same grade level for the next school year. - (d) A student who, after at least three attempts, fails to perform satisfactorily on an assessment instrument specified under Subsection (a) shall be retained at the same grade level for the next school year in accordance with Subsection (a).
-The student's parent or guardian may appeal the student's retention by submitting a request to the grade placement committee established under Subsection (c).
+The student's parent or guardian may appeal the student's retention by submitting a request to t h e grade placement committee established under Subsection (c).
 The school district shall give the parent or guardian written notice of the opportunity to appeal.
 The grade placement committee may decide in favor of a student's promotion only if the committee concludes, using standards adopted by the board of trustees, that if promoted and given accelerated instruction, the student is likely to perform at grade level.
 A student may not be promoted on the basis of the grade placement committee's decision unless that decision is unanimous.
 The commissioner by rule shall establish a time line for making the placement determination.
 This subsection does not create a property interest in promotion.
-The decision of the grade placement committee is final and may not be appealed.
+The decision of the grade placement committee is final and may not be appealed. - (e) A school district shall provide to a student who, after three attempts, has failed to perform satisfactorily on an assessment instrument specified under Subsection (a) accelerated instruction during the next school year as prescribed by an educational plan developed for the student by the student's grade placement committee established under Subsection (c).
+The district shall provide that accelerated instruction regardless of whether the student has been promoted or retained.
+The educational plan must be designed to enable the student to perform at the appropriate grade level by the conclusion of the school year.
+During the school year, the student shall be monitored to ensure that the student is progressing in accordance with the plan.
+The district shall administer to the student the assessment instrument for the grade level in which the student is placed at the time the district regularly administers the assessment instruments for that school year.